How to Make your Business More Sustainable

 Best practice examples include operating a paperless office, declining unnecessary packaging or choosing suppliers who commit to minimising packaging.

 Next best is to reuse the materials your business obtains.
-At an individual level this can be committing to the use of refillable cups for take away coffees instead of disposable cups.
+At an individual level this can be committing to the use of reusable water bottles and refillable cups for take away coffees instead of disposable cups.

-It can also mean implementing business wide policies to recover valuable materials, rather than disposing of them.
+It can also mean implementing business-wide policies to recover valuable office supplies, rather than disposing of them.
 From avoiding disposable cutlery and cups in the office, to implementing reconditioning processes for faulty equipment.

-Recycling should be a priority for any business committed to sustainability.
-Inevitably waste is generated through packaging etc and having readily available, clearly labelled receptacles for recyclable materials, together with regular staff training helps optimise its effectiveness.
+Recycling should be a priority for any business committed to sustainable practices.
+Inevitably waste is generated through packaging etc and having readily available, clearly labelled recycling bins, together with regular staff training helps optimise its effectiveness.

 4. Landfill Avoidance